Review: Flashing Lights brings sci-fi to the Toronto stage

 Why isn't there more science fiction on the stage?

 The genre has not been entirely without impact in theatre.
-Consider the fact that the word "robot" was introduced to the English language through a 1920 play called R.U.R. by the Czech playwright Karelapek.
+Consider the fact that the word "robot" was introduced to the English language through a 1920 play called R.U.R. by the Czech playwright Karel Capek.
 And yet, sci-fi has never developed an enduring presence at playhouses, either commercial or not for profit – and you can probably count the major Canadian playwrights who have dabbled in it on one hand.
 (Fabrizio Filippo, John Mighton and Kat Sandler come to mind.)

 And so, Flashing Lights, a high-tech show full of screens and speculative scenarios about the future, currently on at the Theatre Centre, is a welcome attempt to expand that list.
 Though, the sci-fi play doesn't have a playwright per se – it was collectively created by the actors, with Guillermo Verdecchia (Fronteras Americanas) credited for the "text."